Constraints on the Local Cosmic Void from the Pantheon Supernovae Data: Methodology and Data

-Since SNIa are supposed to be standard candles, we should exclude the effects of variations of $M_{\rm B}$ in each SNIa subset on the asymmetry in the local cosmic inhomogeneity.
-Therefore, for every cut case, we use the full dataset to constrain the only nuisance parameter $M_{\rm B}$.
+Since SNIa are supposed to be standard candles, we exclude the effects of variations of $M_{\rm B}$ in each SNIa subset on the asymmetry in the local cosmic inhomogeneity.
+Therefore, for every \Mov{division} case, we use the full dataset to constrain the only nuisance parameter $M_{\rm B}$.